June 20, 2023

 The best Indian snacks list cannot be complete without Vada Pav featuring on it.
 The pride of the Mumbai street food, and an integral part of Maharashtra cuisine, it is everyone’s favourite.
 From kids to adults, everyone loves it and for a good reason.
 It is super tasty, and makes your tummy and heart feel full.

 Vada Pav consists of two elements, i.e., vada and pav.
-Vada is made of potato that is mashed and mixed with an assortment of spices and then dipped into a chickpea flour and deep fried.
+Vada is made of potato that is mashed and mixed with an assortment of spices and then dipped into chickpea flour and deep-fried.
 It has a crispy outside and a soft filling inside.
-The taste and flavour comes from the use of the spices in the potato mix and even in the batter.
-The Vada is then served with a pav that is laden with a generous dollop of garlic, peanut and chilli chutney and mint chutney.
-The sauces in the pav augment the flavourful experience.
+The taste and flavour come from the use of spices in the potato mix and even in the batter.
+The Vada is then served with a pav that is laden with a generous dollop of garlic, peanut-chilli chutney and mint chutney.

 Termed as a common man’s food, Vada Pav is a humble dish but it can give any gourmet food a run for its money in terms of taste and popularity.
 With the monsoon season around the corner in India, Vada Pav is the perfect snack to have in the evening to get that feeling of warmth on a cold and cosy rainy evening.